Private health insurance can be broken up into two parts: hospital cover and extras cover.

 Extras cover helps with the cost of services that are not covered by Medicare and that occur both in and out of hospital.
 It provides peace of mind on a day-to-day level, helping with the cost of visits to the:

-Some services are not covered
+Keep in mind – Some services are not covered

 Private health insurance does not cover you for visits to your General Practitioner (GP) and consultations with specialists.
 X-rays and blood tests are also not covered unless they’re taken once you’re admitted to hospital.